aadityarohan/Permutation-of-Numbers/README.md

+# Permutation of Numbers
-# This is the correct solution to find all the possible numbers that can be formed from the digits of a given number
+This is the correct solution to find all the possible numbers that can be formed from the digits of a given number